-My collaborative interests lie in the affective dimension of student or instructor experiences in both formal and informal learning environments.
-I am particularly interested in work that contributes to our understanding of STEM career decision-making, retention, and persistence.
-I am also deeply interested in and familiar with a variety of statistical and analytical tools, including social network analysis, structural equation modeling, hierarchical linear modeling, and longitudinal analysis of network data.
+Dr. Dou’s collaborative interests lie in the affective dimension of participants’ experiences in informal learning environments.
+He is particularly interested in work that contributes to our understanding of STEM career decision-making, retention, and persistence.
+He is also deeply interested in and familiar with a variety of statistical and analytical tools, including social network analysis, structural equation modeling, hierarchical linear modeling, and longitudinal analysis of network data.

-For visitors looking for consultation or evaluation work, please feel free to contact me or find more information here.
+For visitors looking for consultation or evaluation work, please feel free to contact Dr. Remy Dou or find more information here.

 Thank you for visiting.